fastlane/docs/docs/actions.md

 -----|----
 Supported platforms | ios
 Author | @KrauseFx
-Returns | The UDID of the profile sigh just fetched/generated
+Returns | The path to the profile sigh just fetched/generated